Why company culture makes or breaks remote work

 All work communication goes through Slack or email with no expectation of instant responses — everyone is busy working and we know we’ll respond when we hit a natural break.
 We build software: nothing is that important that it can’t wait an hour or two.

 It’s not all easy though.
 When you don’t see people in the flesh it’s harder to build relationships.
 Those little in-person chats throughout the course of the day really do add up.
-Oftentimes I look forward to the weekly catch up and marketing meetings because it’s a chance to connect with people more naturally.
+Oftentimes I look forward to the weekly video catch up and marketing meetings because it’s a chance to connect with people more naturally.
 I’ve worked at fully remote companies that barely did video calls and I always felt disconnected.
 So video plays an important role.

 Every planned ‘face-to-face’ meeting has a Google Hangouts link attached to it so people not around in person can attend without prior organisation.
 It’s fine to decline meeting invitations but if you’ve said you’ll attend a meeting, you attend it in person or via video.
 And any documents that need to be shared are done so through Google Drive and not printed out (do people still do this?).